Range of works

-Antonin Dvorak was one of the most productive and most versatile composers of the 19th century.
-He wrote more than four hundred individual works of varying formal orientation and scope, from short piano pieces to full-length operas and oratorios requiring substantial numbers of vocalists and instrumentalists.
-His oeuvre encompasses almost all the musical forms that were applied in his day.
+Antonín Dvořák was one of the most prolific and versatile music composers of the 19th century.
+He wrote over 400 individual compositions of varying formal orientation and scope, ranging from short piano pieces to full-length operas and oratorios requiring great numbers of vocalists and instrumentalists.
+Dvořák’s oeuvre contains almost all the musical forms of his time.

-♦ His orchestral output notably includes symphonies, symphonic poems, concertos and concertante works, rhapsodies, serenades and dances – over 50 opuses in total.
+- His orchestral music primarily includes symphonies, symphonic poems, concertante works, rhapsodies, serenades and dances – more than 50 opuses in total.

-♦ He contributed to the chamber repertoire with a number of duets, trios, quartets and quintets for all manner of instrumental combinations – almost 60 works.
+- In the chamber music genre, he composed many duets, trios, quartets and quintets for all manner of instrumental combinations – almost 60 musical pieces.

-♦ Much of his oeuvre was dedicated to the stage – 11 operas and a stage setting of one of his oratorios.
+- He dedicated much of his oeuvre to the stage – 11 operas and a stage setting for one of his oratorios.

-♦ A large part of the composer’s legacy is devoted to cantata and oratorio works – more than 10 opuses.
+- A large part of the composer’s legacy consists of cantata and oratorio works – more than 10 musical pieces.

-♦ His vocal music is represented by more than 100 songs and duets and over 20 choral compositions.
+- His vocal music repertoire comprises more than 100 songs and duets, and over 20 choral compositions.

-♦ He wrote numerous cycles and individual pieces for the piano – more than 30 opuses in total.
+- He composed numerous cycles and individual pieces for the piano – over 30 opuses in total.

-♦ Dvorak’s surviving legacy also contains a large number of sketches for intended works, along with piano reductions of his own pieces, and arrangements of works by other composers.
+- A great number of sketches for intended works, along with piano reductions of Dvořák’s musical pieces and arrangements of works by other composers, have also been preserved.